cltl/InappropriateLanguageDetection/README.md

 Includes scripts and code used for data processing, analysis, etc.<br>
 ## data: <br>
 Holds the raw and processed data used for annotation and analysis.
 This includes input data in various formats and intermediate data sets generated during processing.<br>
+## LingoTurk files: <br>
+Contains files related to the LingoTurk platform, which was used for collecting annotations.
+This includes task configurations and instructions. <br>